Reckitt Benckiser lifts outlook after sales top estimates

+UPDATE 2-Genel targets Turkey gas deal this year to overcome oil troubles

+* Receivables fall to $253.5 million (Recasts with gas projects, adds CEO, analyst comments, share price)

-LONDON Reckitt Benckiser Group (RB.L) raised its full-year sales outlook on Wednesday after reporting a bigger-than-expected gain in third-quarter sales helped by consumer health products.
+LONDON Oct 21 Reckitt Benckiser Group raised its full-year sales outlook on Wednesday after reporting a bigger-than-expected gain in third-quarter sales helped by consumer health products.

 The maker of Durex condoms, Nurofen tablets and Finish detergent said like-for-like sales rose 7 percent.
 Analysts on average were expecting a rise of 5.2 percent, according to a company-supplied consensus.